 Most sales are straightforward; if you send me money and I send you the thing, I have sold you the thing.
 One nuance is that the statute says "on sale" and not just "sold."
 As long as I am taking orders - even if I have not started shipping the goods or even manufacturing them in quantity - I have put the thing on sale within the meaning of Section 102.
 This can require some careful parsing of the dealings between parties.
 In Hamilton Beach Brands v.
 Sunbeam Products, the purchaser submitted an order for slow cookers with clips to seal the lid on, and the supplier responded with an acknowledgment saying it would begin production on receiving the purchaser's release.
-Held, on sale.141 But in Linear Tech.
+Held, on sale.145 But in Linear Tech.
 Corp. v.
 Micrel, Inc., the purchaser submitted an order and received an acknowledgment reading "WILL ADVISE ON PART # ORDERED-NOT BOOKED".
-Held, not on sale.142
+Held, not on sale.146

 Note that the "sale" must be a sale of goods embodying the invention, not a sale of rights in the invention itself (e.g. exclusive rights to market the invention).
 The line can be tricky where the two are not as obviously distinguishable as they are with ball bearings or snowplows.
-Thus, a standard "software license" typically triggers the on-sale bar because it comes with a copy of the software itself.143 The sale need not be public - the statute reads "on sale," not "on public sale" - so even a secret commercial sale qualifies as prior art.144
+Thus, a standard "software license" typically triggers the on-sale bar because it comes with a copy of the software itself.147 The sale need not be public - the statute reads "on sale," not "on public sale" - so even a secret commercial sale qualifies as prior art.148

 Like public use, the on-sale bar also only applies to inventions that are ready for patenting.
 Pfaff was actually an on-sale case.
-Pfaff sent his

-140. Lough v.
+Pfaff sent his engineering drawings to the manufacturer in March 1981, took a written order on April 8, 1981, and filled the order in July 1981.
+The invention was on sale as of April 8 at the latest, because it was ready for patenting 144.
+Lough v.
 Brunswick Corp, 86 F.3d 1113, 1120 (Fed.
 Cir.
 1996).